 The side effects of chemotherapy vary greatly for each woman and depend on the drugs you receive, how often you have the treatment, and your general fitness and health.
 Side effects may include feeling sick (nausea), vomiting, feeling tired, and some thinning and loss of body and head hair.
 Most side effects are temporary and steps can often be taken to prevent or reduce their severity.

-For more information about chemotherapy and tips for managing side effects, ask your doctor or nurse, call Cancer Council 13 11 20 or see the chemotherapy section.
+For more information about chemotherapy and tips for managing side effects, ask your doctor or nurse, see Understanding Chemotherapy or call Cancer Council 13 11 20.